 In May 1967, then Prime Minister of Singapore Lee Kuan Yew introduced his vision of transforming Singapore into a Garden City.
 The goal of this idea was to create an environment with ample greenery and free of litter, so it would benefit not just the inhabitants and residents of Singapore, but also be an attractive destination for tourists and foreign investors.
 This included steps like planting trees and shrubs along roads and the construction and conservation of community parks in the heartlands.

 Since then, Singapore has continued to expand and evolve the Garden City concept with much success.
 Nature parks like Gardens by the Bay and the Singapore Botanic Gardens are now major tourist attractions, and they continue to bring in millions of visitors every year.
 Some of these tourists even fall so much in love with the city that they decide to move to Singapore.
 It is, perhaps, safe to say that Lee Kuan Yew’s vision all those years ago has come to full fruition.

 The Need For More Greenery

 To realize the concept of a City in a Garden, the government of Singapore set up the Parks and Recreation Department in 1975, until they were renamed to the National Parks Board (NParks) in 1996.
 They are responsible for the development and maintenance of the various parks and nature reserves here in Singapore and are the organisation that spearheads the Garden City movement.

-Some initiatives by NParks include the launch of the annual Tree Planting Day, and many events and roadshows meant to educate the general public about the importance of flora in Singapore.
+Some initiatives by NParks include the launch of the annual Tree Planting Day, and many events and roadshows meant to educate the general public about the importance of various flora in Singapore.
 To work towards their vision of a Garden City, there are six main areas that they focus on.